Blog

 Try Mathler now →

-Here’s a simple game selection guide for players who still need help deciding which title to try:
+Here’s a simple game selection guide for everyone who still needs help deciding which title to try:

-• Are you a fan of games with arithmetic cages?
-If so, KenKen or Killer Sudoku are likely your best options.
+• For math enthusiasts looking to solve arithmetic cages: KenKen or Killer Sudoku are likely your best options.

-• Are you a logic purist who can’t stand math?
-Give Sudoku, Binary, or Hitori a shot.
+• For logic purists who can’t stand math: Give Sudoku, Binary, or Hitori a shot.
+Also, check our list of the best logic puzzles for adults for even more options.

-• Are visual logic games your favorite?
-Nonogram offers the best experience for those seeking visually-focused gameplay.
+• For visual logic gamers: Nonograms offers the best experience for those seeking visually-focused gameplay.

 Play Sumplete 5x5 now →